meshtastic/firmware/README.md

 1. Purchase a suitable radio (about $30 from aliexpress)
 2. Install [PlatformIO](https://platformio.org/).
 3. Download this git repo and cd into it.
+4. Plug the radio into your USB port.
-4. pio run -t upload (This command will fetch dependencies, build the project and install it on the board via USB).
+4. Type "pio run -t upload" (This command will fetch dependencies, build the project and install it on the board via USB).
 5. Platform IO also installs a very nice VisualStudio Code based IDE, see their tutorial if you'd like to use it.